 Taking extra steps to achieve something unnecessary is convoluted.
 Sensible divers who prefer the exterior of recompression chambers should simply exhale a breath into an open ended smb and sell their Halcyon smb’s to newbie DIR ™ idiots on ebay!
 Does somebody want to buy mine?

 I cannot wait to see the new DIR ™ transparent SMB.
-Designed for the discerning DIR diver who doesn’t want to stand out in the crowd, the transparent SMB can be deployed badly again and again totally anonymously for inept low self esteem types : D
+Designed for the discerning DIR diver who doesn’t want to stand out in the crowd or ruin the vista of their local quarry, the transparent SMB can be deployed badly again and again totally anonymously for inept low self esteem types : D

 What can possibly be DIR about using

 Imperial measurement???
 The metric system is clearly superior for depth